Is it Possible to Purchase a Home With Bad Credit?

-To recap, if you are planning to buy a home, your first step would be to understand what your credit situation is and make improvements before you begin shopping for a home.
+To recap, if you plan to buy a home, your first step would be to understand what your credit situation is and make improvements before you begin shopping for a home.

 Other Mortgage Articles Worth a Look

-- What do you need to apply for a mortgage – take a look at this handy mortgage check list to see exactly what a lender is going to need in order to grant a mortgage approval.
+- What do you need to apply for a mortgage – take a look at this handy mortgage checklist to see exactly what a lender will need to grant a mortgage approval.